-Dr. King has published over 60 original scientific papers in highly respected international scientific journals, over 10 chapters in books and review articles in major neurophysiology journals, and is an editor of New York Academy of Sciences Publication-Roots of Mental Illness in Children.
-She has been a scientific consultant for the National Science Foundation and National Institutes of Health as well as the Veterans Administration.
+Dr. King has published over 100 original scientific publications including papers, book chapters and review articles in in highly respected international scientific journals.
+She also served as an editor of New York Academy of Sciences Publication-Roots of Mental Illness in Children.
+She has been a scientific consultant for the National Science Foundation and National Institutes of Health, as well as the Veterans Administration.

 Dr. King is passionate about mentoring and the diversification of the scientific workforce.
 She has won several mentoring awards, and serves on several Boards including acting as the Co-Chair of World Women in Neuroscience (WWN), member of Massachusetts Biomedical Initiatives (MBI), and the NSF- funded COBRE – Neurobiological Institute/University of Puerto Rico.